t-karasova/grs-samples-python/README.md

 pip install google-cloud-retail
 ```
 ### Run code samples
-To run a chosen code sample open a terminal window and execute the command like the following:
+To run a chosen code sample, open a terminal window and execute the command like in the example below:
 ```
 cd cloudshell_open/grs-samples-python
 python search_with_boost_spec.py